nishand17/SwyftSwype/README.md

 # SwyftSwype
-A fun iOS game based on swiping the screen in different directions depending on a color - BETA
+A fun iOS game made in Swift where one must swipe the screen in different directions depending on a color - BETA
 - red = right
 - yellow = left
 - blue = up